Free Tips to Stop a Puppy From Pulling on the Leash

 Published Date: March 19, 2018

-For this Omaha puppy training session, we worked with Super Pugger, a 10 month-old Pug who pulls on the leash and is reactive to dogs he sees on walks.
+In this Omaha puppy training session, we worked with Super Pugger, a 10-month-old Pug.
+Super Pugger pulls on his leash and reacts to other dogs he sees while walking.

 I was pleasantly surprised by how much structure was in place.
 Usually I spend the first half of my sessions explaining how important structure is and how to achieve it.
 But since the guardians were doing such a great job with that, I didn’t have to spell it all out for them.